Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Structured Uncertainty Quantification

 \end{theorem} Let us reformulate in words what Theorem \ref{thm:mainRelaxedSetRepresentation} is saying: First, it states that both sets that appear in \eqref{eq:relaxationOriginalSetConvexHull} can be expressed as mixtures of i.i.d. product distributions.
-In the context of the aforementioned discussion on mixtures, we have picked the Polish space $Y = X^\infty$ and $F(P) = P^{\otimes \infty}$.
-Thus, this mixture corresponds to first drawing randomly the distribution $P$ according to $\nu$ and then to randomly draw countably many elements from $X$ independently according to $\tilde{P}$.
+This mixture corresponds to first drawing randomly the distribution $P$ according to $\nu$ and then to randomly draw countably many elements from $X$ independently according to $P$.
 Furthermore, Theorem \ref{thm:mainRelaxedSetRepresentation} says that the difference between $\c{W}_\infty$ and $\hat{\c{W}}_\infty$ is in the mixture distribution $\nu$ only.
 For $\c{W}_\infty$ the mixture is required to be concentrated in the Wasserstein ball $\b{B}_\rho^c(\hat{P})$ around $\hat{P}$ with radius $\rho$, while distributions drawn according to the mixture in $\hat{\c{W}}_\infty$ are allowed to be outside of $\b{B}_\rho^c(\hat{P})$ as long as in \emph{expectation} the Wasserstein distance to $\hat{P}$ is less than $\rho$.
 The proof of Theorem \ref{thm:mainRelaxedSetRepresentation} hinges on Theorem \ref{thm:wasserseinProductIntegral} given in the appendix, which establishes an interesting relationship between the Wasserstein distance of a mixture distribution and the mixture of the Wasserstein distances of its constituents.\\ \\ Let us look at Theorem \ref{thm:mainRelaxedSetRepresentation} from the angle of the so-called de Finetti's theorem \cite[Theorem~10.10.19]{bogachev2007measure}: \begin{theorem}[De Finetti] Let $X$ be a Polish space.
 Then

 Moreover, for each $\bar{P} \in \c{P}_{\operatorname{sym}}(X^\infty)$ the representing mixture $\nu$ is unique. \end{theorem} This theorem shows that the set of all symmetric measures on the infinite product space $X^\infty$ is precisely the set of mixtures of product distributions.
 In other words, any sequence of random variables that is \emph{exchangeable}, i.e. its distribution is unchanged under permutations of its elements, is the mixture of i.i.d. sequences of random variables.
 Equipped with Theorem \ref{thm:deFinetti} we can rewrite the statement of Theorem \ref{thm:mainRelaxedSetRepresentation} as